-For this reason, a handloom is used to weave fine Cashmere yarn, to prepare luxury Pashmina shawls, which takes 3-4 days.
+For this reason, a handloom is used to weave fine Cashmere yarn, to prepare luxury Pashmina shawls, which take 3-4 days.

 THE LIVELY ELEMENTS

-Conventional keepers of Pashmina goats are the tribe Changpa, who live in Ladakh region of India.
+Conventional keepers of Pashmina goats are the tribe Changpa, who live in the Ladakh region of India.